"Big Bertha" in action.

 - The British equivalent was called the "Pom-pom", after the noise it made when fired, with four or eight barrels to a turret.

 - The suitcase that U.S. Presidents have near them at all times containing the nuclear launch codes is creepily but hilariously nicknamed "the football," and the card holding the code to open the football is called "the biscuit."
 (The former nickname seems to have confused the Brits who created Watchmen, as in one scene the President is shown carrying a suitcase that is literally shaped like a football.)
+The person carrying the "football" is often referred to as "the quarterback".

 - The Russian equivalent is called just "the little nuclear suitcase" (its official name is "Cheget").